• Skip to main content

 In this article, I will answer the question of whether well water is good for you and what the benefits are.

 Well water can vary in quality depending on a number of factors.
-Yet, when your well is tested and you’re using the proper filter, then well water is very healthy.
+Yet, when your well is tested and you’re using the proper filter, then well water is very healthy, and yes, good for you.

 Here are some of the health benefits when you drink water from a well.